AgencyPMG/cred-commands/README.md

 ## Custom Credential Name Formatting

-By default all credential names passed to the CLI are used directly, but that can be changed with a `NameFormatter` implementation.
+By default all credential names passed to the CLI are used directly, but that can be changed with a `CredentialNameFormatter` implementation.

 There a few provided by default, all in the `PMG\CredCommands\Formatter` namespace.